jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 and a treble shape,
 on the upper strings.
-The two shapes are never gripped at the same time, but can easily progress to one another.
+The two shapes are never gripped at the same time, but it's easy to switch between them.
 The typical bass shape fingering is `43111x`, and the treble shape is `xx1114`.